Child/adult participants should not attend class if either is experiencing COVID-19 symptoms or other signs of illness.

 Please take a moment to read the following policies regarding study in the CMS.
 These policies exist to create a user-friendly and misunderstanding-free environment for students, parents and teachers.

-Lessons take place in the USC School of Music building located adjacent to the Koger Center for the Arts at 813 Assembly Street.
-String Project classes take place in the USC String Project building located on the ground floor of the Discovery Parking Garage at 851Park Street.
+Lessons take place in the UofSC School of Music building located adjacent to the Koger Center for the Arts at 813 Assembly Street.
+String Project classes take place in the UofSC String Project building located on the ground floor of the Discovery Parking Garage at 851Park Street.

 Students under the age of 18 should not be left unsupervised within the School of Music building or outside grounds for any reason at any time.
-The CMS, CMS teachers, USC or the USC School of Music will NOT assume responsibility for your child should an accident occur while they are unattended.
+The CMS, CMS teachers, UofSC or the UofSC School of Music will NOT assume responsibility for your child should an accident occur while they are unattended.

 Student Practice Guidelines